Ray structures on Teichm\"uller Space: Definitions and background stretch maps and Teichm uller maps

 \subsection{\tec maps and \tec rays}

-The \tec maps between {a pair of Riemann surfaces} is the solution to the variational problems of finding the minimizing quasiconformal constants between two Riemann surfaces.
-Let $X\in\T(S)$ be a Riemann surface and $\Phi$ a holomorphic quadratic differential on $X$. {Near the regular points of $\Phi$, there are natural coordinates in which one represents $\Phi$ as $dz^2=(dz+idy)^2$.} For any $k\geq1$, consider the quadratic differential $\Phi_k$ locally defined by $(k^{1/2} dx+i k^{-{1/2}}dy)^2.$ It defines a unique Riemann surface $X_t\in\T(S)$ with respect to which $\Phi_t$ is holomorphic.
+The \tec map between {a pair of Riemann surfaces} is the solution to the variational problem of finding the minimizing quasiconformal constant within a given homotopy class.
+Let $X\in\T(S)$ be a Riemann surface and $\Phi$ a holomorphic quadratic differential on $X$.
+Near the regular points of $\Phi$, there are natural coordinates in which one represents $\Phi$ as $dz^2=(dx+idy)^2$.
+For any $k\geq1$, consider the quadratic differential $\Phi_k$ locally defined by $(k^{1/2} dx+i k^{-{1/2}}dy)^2.$ It defines a unique Riemann surface $X_k\in\T(S)$ on which $\Phi_k$ is holomorphic.
 The ray $\TR_{X,\Phi}:[1,\infty)\to\T(S)$ sending $k\geq 1$ to $X_k$ is called a \textit{\tec ray}.
+(Note that the parametrization of the Teichm\"uller ray (as well as the Thurston stretch ray later in Section \ref{subsec:stretch:maps}) is not the commonly used geodesic parametrization.
+The reason we use the current parametrization is to make parametrizations of various rays consistent with each other.)
+A {\it Teichm\"uller line} arises from allowing $k$ in the construction of $X_k$ to take on all positive values.

-With respect the natural coordinates of $\Phi$ and $\Phi_t$, the identity map $X\to X_t$ is a \tec map.
+With respect to the natural coordinates of $\Phi$ and $\Phi_t$, the identity map $X\to X_t$ is a \tec map.
 Conversely, all \tec maps arise in this way.
-Namely, for any two Riemann surfaces $X,Y\in\T(S)$, there exist a unique holomorphic quadratic differential $\Phi$ on $X$ (the \textit{initial quadratic differential}) and a unique holomorphic quadratic differential $\Psi$ on $Y$ (the \textit{terminal quadratic differential} ), such that the (unique) \tec map $X\to Y$ is locally defined by $(x,y)\mapsto (k^{1/2}x,k^{-1/2}y)$ with respect to the natural coordinates of $\Phi$ and $\Psi$, where $k$ is a positive constant.
+Namely, for any two distinct Riemann surfaces $X,Y\in\T(S)$, there exist a unique holomorphic quadratic differential $\Phi$ on $X$ (the \textit{initial quadratic differential}) and a unique holomorphic quadratic differential $\Psi$ on $Y$ (the \textit{terminal quadratic differential} ), such that the (unique) \tec map $X\to Y$ is locally defined by $(x,y)\mapsto (k^{1/2}x,k^{-1/2}y)$ with respect to the natural coordinates of $\Phi$ and $\Psi$, where $k>1$ is a positive constant (see \cite{Bers1960:TeichmullersTheorem}, \cite[Chapter 6]{Gardiner1987} or \cite[Chapter 5]{IT1992} for the existence and uniqueness of \tec maps between Riemann surfaces of finite type).
 Consider the \tec ray determined by $X$ and the initial quadratic differential $\Phi$.
-We denote it by $\TR_{X,Y}$, indicating that it initiates at $X$ and passes through $Y$.
+We denote it by $\TR_{X,Y}$, indicating that its initial point is at $X$ and it passes through $Y$.

 Given $X,Y\in\T(S)$, the \tec distance $d_T$ on $\T(S)$ is defined as

 where $K$ is the infimum of quasiconformal constants among quasiconformal maps from $X$ to $Y$ in the homotopy class determined by the markings of $X$ and $Y$.
 Another formulation is given by Kerckhoff \cite{Kerckhoff1980} in terms of extremal lengths: